Blue Level

 seem / seemed / seemed / seeming

 The verb "seem" is similar to "be."
-It describes the impression made on the observer.
-Someone experiences something and then forms an idea.
+Use "seem" for opinions, impressions, and observations.
+Someone sees or hears something and then forms an idea.
 "Seem" is also similar to verbs such as "look," "feel," and "appear."

 He seems to be thirsty.